Jingi2103/Student-performance-analysis/README.md

 Key takeaways from the analysis.

 ## Code
-All code is available in the notebook `notebook.ipynb`.
+All code is available in the notebook `T-test analysis.ipynb`.